byterubpay/byterub-site/_posts/2018-06-04-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-04.md

 **\<suraeNoether>** it's a \*real bad idea.\*
 **\<UkoeHB>** maybe we just triple ring size after BP
 **\<dEBRUYNE>** sgp\_: But an observer doesn't know when it is used as decoy and when it is actually spent
-**\<suraeNoether>** it reverses the "guess newest" rule from monerolink and turns it into a "guess the last possible spender"
+**\<suraeNoether>** it reverses the "guess newest" rule from byterublink and turns it into a "guess the last possible spender"
 **\<sgp\_>** dEBRUYNE right, but if the input selection algorithm is tweaked to prefer lesser-used outputs, then it may not be used outside of the actual transaction
 **\<suraeNoether>** dEBRUYNE: no, but an observer can be pretty sure that the output has been spent. besides, if 1000 transactions referencing an output P occur in a single block, and then a week later a single transaction with P occurs, that is strong circumstantial evidence that this attack occurred and the single lonely P from later in the week is likely the true spender
 **\<needmoney90>** Why not choose probabalistically between different selection algos